mkantzer/mkantLogRhythm/README.md

 		export ANSIBLE_HOSTS=/etc/ansible/ec2.py
 		cd /etc/ansible
 		ansible all -m ping
-			-This should return a green success (and sometimes a purple warning)
+			* This should return a green success (and sometimes a purple warning)
 	4. Edit environmental variables:

 		` vi group_vars/all`